FrankNgo/Anagram/README.md

   * Open any browser
   * Type in the browser URL http://localhost:5000/ to access the application

-## Specifications

-  * The User can add new contacts to the list.
-  * The User can enter in all info fields and create a new contact.
-  * The User can click on contacts and view the information they entered for each contact.
-  * The User can go to the homepage or add new contracts from the details page.
-  * The User can remove all contacts with the "clear all contacts" button.

-## Running the tests

-  * Click on the "Add New Contact" Button
-  * Enter in information and click "Add Contact"
-  * Click a contacts name and view contact Info
-  * Click on "Add Another Contact"
-  * Click on "View ALl Contacts"
-  * Click on "Clear All Contacts"

 ### Bugs and Tests

 No known bugs